RyanJKS/data-analytics-power-bi-report/README.md

    - Legend should be Products[Category]

 **Cross Filtering and Highlighting**:
-- `Orders vs. Profitability Scatter Graph` should not affect any other visuals
+- `Orders vs. Profitability Scatter Graph` does not affect any other visuals
-- `Top 10 Products Table` should not affect any other visuals
+- `Top 10 Products Table` does not affect any other visuals

 ### Stores Map